hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster_extension.html.markdown

 * `release_train` - (Optional) The release train used by this extension.
 Possible values include but are not limited to `Stable`, `Preview`.
 Changing this forces a new Kubernetes Cluster Extension to be created.

-* `release_namespace` - (Optional) Namespace where the extension release must be placed, for a cluster scoped extension.
+* `release_namespace` - (Optional) Namespace where the extension release must be placed for a cluster scoped extension.
 If this namespace does not exist, it will be created.
 Changing this forces a new Kubernetes Cluster Extension to be created.

 * `target_namespace` - (Optional) Namespace where the extension will be created for a namespace scoped extension.
 If this namespace does not exist, it will be created.
 Changing this forces a new Kubernetes Cluster Extension to be created.